projecttacoma/deqm-test-server/README.md

 - `subject`: subject for which the measure will be calculated OR
-- `organization`: Reference to an organization for which the gaps in care report will be created
+- `organization`: Reference to an organization for which the gaps in care report will be created OR
+- `organization` and `practitioner`: Reference to a generalPractitioner for which the gaps in care report should be created

-Currently, `topic`, `practitioner`, and `program` are not supported by the test server.
+Currently, `topic`, and `program` are not supported by the test server.

 To use, first POST a measure bundle into your database, then send a GET request to `http://localhost:3000/4_0_1/Measure/$care-gaps` with the required parameters.